 - [S-87] BDM Scotlands People requires own login , https://www.scotlandspeople.gov.uk/view-image/nrs_opr_records/3721046?image=181 (Reliability: 1), 10 Feb 2017 Researcher Lorna Mclean.

 BAPTISM: Allan son of Donald McLean and Christian McPhee in Blaich Scotland 12 Feb 1811.
 Note record squeezed in betw other births-almost forgotten to be recorded.
 Accurate reflection of record from Baptism register page 71

-- [S-3] FS BRB - 'Donald & Christina McLean & Their Descendants', 1995, The BRB has a good index for each individual.
-Copies of the BRB available Strathalbyn National Trust Museum & Library, several libraries around Australia including State Library SA, and Western Australian Genealogical Society Bayswater WA Request assistance for locating a copy through 'Contact us' on this website. , p37 Researcher Lorna McLean.
+- [S-3] BRB 'Donald & Christina McLean & Their Descendants', 1995 copies available, Copies of the BRB available Strathalbyn National Trust Museum & Library, several libraries around Australia including State Library SA, and Western Australian Genealogical Society Bayswater WA Request assistance for locating a copy through 'Contact us' on this website. , p37 Researcher Lorna McLean.